zhaohuanqdcn/tp/docs/UserGuide.md

 -   Items with `…`​ after them can be used multiple times including zero times.<br>
     e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

+-   If an items without `…`​ after it is found multiple times in the input, the last one found will be used.<br>
+    e.g. if the input contains `n/annie n/bill n/charlie`, the final contact name will be `charlie`.

 -   Parameters can be in any order.<br>
     e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.